Have you heard the story of green Santa Claus? What if I told you Coca-cola made him red?

 Santa Claus is the well-known personification, the big jolly man in the red suit we all love.
 But before that, Santa has been portrayed in various ways throughout history.
 Tall, short, gaunt, elfin, intellectual, and even downright frightening.

 In 1843, John Leech illustrated Santa in a traditional green loose fitted gown in A Christmas Carol — a novel by Charles Dickens (source).
 In 1864, Thomas Nast illustrated Santa depicted in various colours such as blue, green and yellow in “A Visit from St. Nicholas” (source, source).

 Eventually, in 1931, Haddon Sundblom helped Coca-Cola create a Santa Claus for the company’s Christmas adverts.
 Sundblom’s established Santa as a warm, jolly happy grandfather-style dressed in red furs.
 It reflected the brand, captivated the public and advertised globally.

 Although it would be unfair to say Coca-Cola invented Santa.
 But it is no doubt that Coca-cola creates a new truth and dominates our modern red Santa.

-We think our mind interprets fact.
-But actually, our mind creates a truth.
-And the truth sometimes has been designed by some brightened-minded.
+We think our mind interprets facts.
+But actually, our mind creates our own truth.

 Product Designers use facts to create a better truth.